MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/3. hpc-matlab-sweep/DemoScript.md

    ![Paste](doc/banana_sweep_files.png)

-1. Go to the [Windows Azure Management Portal](https://manage.windowsazure.com), click on **Storage Accounts**, select your storage account, and click on **Manage Access Keys** in the bar on the bottom.
+1. Go to the [Microsoft Azure Management Portal](https://manage.windowsazure.com), click on **Storage Accounts**, select your storage account, and click on **Manage Access Keys** in the bar on the bottom.
 Copy the primary access key.

    ![Storage Access Keys](doc/access_keys.png)